AliMurtazaJaffery/Game-Show/README.md

 * #include <time.h> : Used to initialize seed of srand to current time
 * #include <unistd.h> : Used to impliment sleep and usleep functions in the game

+# At a Glance:
+Our game begins by greeting the user followed by taking in user data.
+This data is entered into a file using input and output streams.
+When the user enterers their name, the code checks if previous data exists for the particular user.
+If data is found, the user is presented with the chance to use that data or let it go.
+The advantage of this feature is that no other player can access data for another user.
+The introduction gives a detailed explanation of the game and prompts the user to continue when they’re done reading it.
+The user also had the ability to change the game currency or keep it to the default value.
+Once the game begins, the user is prompted to answer questions from different sections of the game.
+These questions are generated randomly from structures that store these questions.
+The game includes bonus rounds like lucky 7 and rapid fire.
+These rounds are different from the rest of the game structure.
+This is what makes them special.
+They also incorporate different features like the typewriter effect and using sounds.
+After each round the data is updated in the file.
+If the user quits the game in the middle of a round, they can restart from the last checkpoint.
+In the end of the game, the score for the current user is shown and goodbye message is displayed.